kkerychka/KAGGLE-E2-INSIGHTS-INTO-STUDENT-PERFORMANCE-/README.md

 - **Goal 3 – Language Model (LLM).**
   Train a small language model that generates **short, personalised feedback messages** for students, based on their predicted risk level and feature profile.

-- **Goal 4 – Policy & decision support.**
-  Provide a data-driven basis for discussions about fairness, inclusion and resource planning in education (which factors matter, which groups are most vulnerable, etc.).

 ---

 ## 3. Datasets and why we added a second dataset